Aer Lingus – Creating a Customer-First Culture and Taking the Change Sky High

 The Immersive Process

-With a clear strategy designed to create a more synergistic workforce and achieve its 4-star Skytrax rating, Aer Lingus wanted to develop experiences showcasing great services and connecting everyone’s role in delivering those services.
+With a clear strategy designed to create a more synergistic workforce and achieve its four-star Skytrax rating, Aer Lingus wanted to develop experiences showcasing great services and connecting everyone’s role in delivering those services.

 Partnering with Root Inc., the airline:

-- Leveraged creative visuals & dialogue-sparking resources
+- Leveraged creative visuals and dialogue-sparking resources.